 - Check a student’s social networking sites such as Facebook, MySpace, and Twitter

-If after investigation a student is determined missing for at least 24 hours, the appropriate law enforcement agencies and the student’s emergency contact will be notified within 24 hours.
+If after investigation a student is determined missing for at least 24 hours, the appropriate law enforcement agencies (Oakland Police or San Francisco Police departments) and the student’s emergency contact will be notified within 24 hours of receipt of the report.

 If a student is under age 18 and not an emancipated individual, or has failed to designate an emergency contact, CCA is required to notify a parent or guardian.
 If a student is over age 18, CCA is required to notify the emergency contact the student identified to the college.